dedh-foot/cisco-home-network/README.md

 ### Overview
 This project documents the process of building a home network.
 It involves documentation of the design, configuration and testing of a simulated network using Cisco Packet Tracer.
-The repository includes network diagrams, device configurations and reports for reference.
+The repository includes network simulation outputs, packet tracer file, device configurations and reports for reference.

 ### Objectives
 - Design a network topology sutiable for a home setup